 Wildlife Tours throughout Chile

-On this trip you will discover the wildlife riches of this long and narrow country, extending along the west coast of South America.
+On this 19-days Chile wildlife tour, you will discover the wildlife riches of this long and narrow country, extending along the west coast of South America.
 You will have the unique chance to explore the magnificent Andes and to see how these impressive mountains have moulded contrasting habitats that will be evident as we move in latitude; from oasis valleys to puna bogs in the northern Andean plateau, from lakes, snow-capped volcanoes and lush rainforests to calving glaciers and wind-swept steppes in Patagonia.
 These varied ecosystems hold a unique set of wildlife and we will be privileged to observe an iconic array of animals; from guanacos and vicuñas to foxes and dolphins plus a great variety of birds ranging from the mighty Andean Condor to King Penguin.

 We will explore the world’s driest desert, the Atacama, and Lauca National Park, one of Chile’s gems.
 This impressive park is also a World Biosphere Reserve and teeming with wildlife in spite of the altitude.
 Further south, the land breaks into hundreds of islands and fjords.
 We will have a comprehensive exploration of Chile’s Lake District and the picturesque and diverse Chiloé Island.
 Finally, Patagonia and Tierra del Fuego, a remote land crowned with granite peaks, colossal glaciers and mythic waterways, is home to penguins, cetaceans and the impressive Puma.